dvornikita/context_aug/README.md

     from 10K iterations of the specified model.

 ## Downloading locations scored by us
-1. In case you don't want to (or can't) train and run your own context model, you can download the outputs of a model trained by us from [here](https://drive.google.com/open?id=1tnF6vTyAaUZapYXD6dqI8t4ycftolLIX).
+   In case you don't want to (or can't) train and run your own context model, you can download the outputs of a model trained by us from [here](https://drive.google.com/open?id=1tnF6vTyAaUZapYXD6dqI8t4ycftolLIX).
-   Unpack this archive to `$ROOT/` and follow the further instructions below.
+   Unpack this archive to `$ROOT` and follow the further instructions below.

 ## Matching appropriate locations to instances.
-1. After obtaining highly confident locations for pasting new instances, we need to find suitable instances that will fit in each context candidate box.
-To perform matching of context candidates and objects, run: ```sh python3 $ROOT/Scripts/encode_context.py --run_name=voc12train_neg3 --voc=voc12 --split=val --small_data
+   After obtaining highly confident locations for pasting new instances, we need
+    to find suitable instances that will fit in each context candidate box.
+To perform matching of context candidates and objects, run:
+    ```sh
+    python3 $ROOT/Scripts/encode_context.py --run_name=voc12train_neg3 --voc=voc12 --split=val --small_data
     ```
 This will retrieve boxes with corresponding scores (scored by voc12train_neg3